 - As weekly fitness improves continue to increase your power output on intervals, always eliciting a near maximal effort.

-Amongst the participants in this study the total increase in VO2max averaged 16.8 mL/kg/min, a staggering 44%.
-Yes the participants in this study began as sedentary, so their degree of improvement isn’t typical for most cyclists, but still, 44%.
+Amongst the participants in Hickson’s study, the total increase in VO2max averaged 16.8 mL/kg/min, a staggering 44%.
+Yes the participants in this study began as primary “non trained”, so their degree of improvement isn’t typical for most cyclists, but still, 44%.
 The Hickson Protocol obviously works, should we go with it?
+Before we commit, let’s take a look a very different approach to VO2max intervals.

 Effective VO2max Workouts

-Point 2: Even though our Hickson Protocol used rest intervals of 2 minutes, other effective studies used 1:1 work:rest ratios .
-We’ll err on the side of more rest between efforts.
+Point 3: Even though the Hickson Protocol used rest intervals of 2 minutes, other effective studies used 1:1 work:rest ratios .
+We’ll err on the side of more rest between longer VO2 intervals.
 Example: if your VO2max effort is 5 minutes, rest for at least 5 minutes before your next.
+When it comes to our shorter intervals we’ll keep the rest period between series pegged at 3m.

-Point 3: Hickson threw down with a combined 30 minutes (6 X 5m) of VO2max work right out of the gate.
+Point 4: Hickson and Ronnestad threw down with a combined 30 minutes (6 X 5m and 3 X 10m respectively) of white hot VO2max work right out of the gate.
 We’re going to be more conservative in hopes of preserving enjoyment/sustainability in training.
-We’ll start with a minimum of 10 minutes combined at VO2max with an eye toward increasing our time in zone (VO2max) progressively toward 20-30 minutes over the course of our training block.
+We’ll start with a minimum of 10 minutes (2 X 5m with either long or short) combined at VO2max with an eye toward increasing our time in zone (VO2max) progressively toward 18-30 minutes over the course of our training block.

-Point 4: Hickson was doing three VO2max workouts a week on the bike, but most cyclists are likely hitting a race or group ride on the weekend.
-For this reason, we’ll limit our VO2max workouts to two per week.
+Point 5: Hickson was doing three VO2max workouts a week on the bike, but most cyclists are likely hitting a race or group ride on the weekend.
+For this reason, we’ll limit our VO2max workouts to two per week max for either Hickson or Ronnestad intervals.

 Putting it together